 Monitor the containers periodically.
-The food will need to be moistened every three to four days.
-Using the hole that's plugged with a cotton ball, carefully add water to the food with a syringe, pipette, or squirt bottle.
+Every few days (3-4 days), the food will need to be moistened.
+Using the hole currently plugged with a cotton ball, carefully add water to the food with a syringe, pipette, or squirt bottle.
 Be diligent not to allow any of the flies to escape.
 When all flies within a container die, open the container and document the number of dead adults.
 It may take as long as two months for the populations to die out.

-Impact of Space Availability (Module 3)
+The American Biology Teacher Impact of Space Availability (Module 3)

 The last module examines how increasing the available space alters a population's dynamics.
-To complete this module, students will need the data from Module 1 for comparison.
-Large vials (6 oz.) will serve as the environments in this module.
-Prepare the vials for fruit fly occupancy in a similar manner as described for Module 1.
+To complete this module, students will need the data from Module 1 to serve as a comparison.
+Large vials (6 oz) will serve as the environments in this module.
+Prepare the vials for fruit fly occupancy in a similar manner as describe for Module 1.
 Since the vials are larger, cotton balls may be too small to seal the mouth of the vial.
 A sponge stopper may be required.
 Sponge stoppers can be purchased commercially or made from high-density polyurethane foam purchased at a local box store or fabric store.
-This allows air to move freely in and out of the vials while keeping the flies sealed inside.
-As described for Module 1, anesthetize the flies to be placed in the vials.
+This allows air to move freely in and out of the vials while keeping the flies sealed inside the container.
+As discussed in Module 1, anesthetize the flies to be placed in the vials.
 In each of the three vials, place one male and three females to allow the population to grow quickly for observed effects.

-As described above, monitor the vials daily for pupa formation.
-After the first pupa forms, the vials should be checked for new pupae twice daily.
+As previously discribed, monitor the vials daily for pupa formation.
+After the first pupa forms, the vials should be checked for new pupa twice daily.
 In this module the newly emerged flies should be left in the containers to examine the total number of adults that the limited food can sustain (thus, sustainability of a population is measured).
 Each pupa should be marked with permanent marker on the exterior of the vial.
-In a data table, document the date, time, and number of new pupae for each monitoring period.
+In a data table document the date, time, and number of new pupa for each monitoring period.
 Continue documenting new pupa formation until the total elapsed time is roughly equivalent to the elapsed time in the pupation portion in Module 1.